Dana Hooker

-Dana Hooker (born 23 January 1991) is an Australian rules footballer playing for the West Coast Eagles in the AFL Women's (AFLW).
-She previously played for the Fremantle Football Club from 2017 to 2019.
+Dana Hooker (born 23 January 1991) is a former Australian rules footballer who played for the West Coast Eagles and the Fremantle Football Club in the AFL Women's (AFLW).
 Hooker is a dual AFL Women's All-Australian, and was the inaugural Fremantle fairest and best winner in 2017 and inaugural West Coast Club Champion in 2020.

 State league career

 Hooker played with the Coastal Titans in the West Australian Women's Football League before missing a majority of the 2016 season after giving birth to her first child.
 During her state league career she made representative teams on multiple occasions including for Western Australia from 2011 to 2016, which included All-Australian selection in 2013, and playing for the and in 2014 and 2015 respectively in the exhibition series.